HewlettPackard/supersim/docs/basic_sims.md

 This document walks through this process step-by-step with a basic example.

 ## Generating the simulation settings
-The settings system of SuperSim uses [libsettings][] which is a JSON-based settings file system that allows command line modifications.
+The configuration system of SuperSim uses [libsettings][] which is a JSON-based settings file system that allows command line modifications.
 Let's take an example settings file from the SuperSim project.
 We'll modify the settings on the command line when we run the simulator.